jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 }
 ```

 Note the assignment of zero above.
-This indicates to the compiler that the function is a pure virtual function.
+This indicates to the compiler that the function is
+a pure virtual function.
 Any class with pure virtual functions
 is subsequently known as an __abstract class__.
 All other derived classes must either

-a.
-Redefine the base class virtual function as a pure virtual function (thus the derived class is also an abstract class)
+- Redefine the base class virtual function as a pure virtual function (thus the derived class is also an abstract class)
-b.
-Define the method body of the pure virtual function, preserving the `const` state accordingly
+- Define the method body of the pure virtual function, preserving the `const` state accordingly, as shown below.

 ```cpp
 class NonAbstractClass: public AbstractClass